jimtonez/rhel-golden-image/README.md

 |:---|:-----
 baseline | basic configurations common to all endpoints on the network inlcuding ssh, sudoers, local groups, authorized keys, proxy settings, endpoint protection, and logging agents. security | OS accredidation and industry specific security configurations.
-For example, CIS, STIG, HIPAA, and other industry standard compliance automation and auditing tools. application | Application specific configurations that enable server to come pre-packaged with application components.
+For example, CIS, STIG, HIPAA, and other industry standard compliance automation and auditing tools. application | Application specific configurations that enable servers to join networks pre-packaged with functional components.
 Necessary for auto-scaling groups.

 ## Parameters
 Key | Description | Required | Default